Bewley’s landlord brings legal action seeking €747,000 in rent arrears

 Ross Awlyard BL, instructed by solicitor Barbara Galvin of Eversheds, for the landlord, said the matter was urgent from his client’s perspective.

-RGRE is the successor in title of the premises, leased to the defendants since 1987, counsel said.
-The annual rent due was approximately €1.4 million, to be paid on a quarterly basis.
+RGRE was the successor in title of the premises, leased to the defendants since 1987, counsel said.
+The annual rent due was about €1.4 million, to be paid on a quarterly basis.

 Following the outbreak of the Covid-19 pandemic, resulting in the closure of many businesses, the defendant asked for a rent holiday of six months, counsel said.